Bank of New South Wales building, Townsville: Heritage listing

 The former Bank of New South Wales building was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

-Built and occupied by the Bank of New South Wales from 1887-1935, the building is associated with the establishment of the presence of the bank in Townsville and the growth of Townsville as a major port in North Queensland.
+Built and occupied by the Bank of New South Wales from 1887 to 1935, the building is associated with the establishment of the presence of the bank in Townsville and the growth of Townsville as a major port in North Queensland.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 It is typical of bank buildings of the nineteenth and early twentieth centuries, with a ground floor plan banking chamber and a second floor residence for the manager.

 The interior of the building is substantially unaltered since WWII.
 It is of extremely high quality in its design, detailing and finishes.
 It is one of the few intact ground floor commercial interiors of all the historical buildings of Flinders Street East.
 The upper level retains its layout as a manager's residence, and includes a white marble fireplace and timber joinery.
 The building was probably designed by Sydney architect John Smedley, and constructed by Townsville builder Denis Kelleher under the supervision of Townsville architect WM Eyre and his partner FDG Stanley of Brisbane.
 Eyre's firm, Eyre and Munro, were later responsible for other Bank of NSW branches including Georgetown, Winton, Cairns and Charters Towers.

 The place is important because of its aesthetic significance.